Tyru5/Reflecting/README.txt

 	     ./raytracer
         - This will render my final, master scene.
         - A few remarks regarding my master_scene.txt file:
        	  -> The rendered image is 10K by 10K image... but don't worry!
-It renders in under 12 seconds!
-So not too bad!
+It renders in under 15 seconds!
+(12 seconds when no one is using the machine)  So not too bad!
 	  -> There are 7 total spheres in scene, with 2 light sources.

        2) To execute my mprogram to render the Assignment 4 scenes: